Beware, proposed licensing standards will drive family childcare providers out of business

 (6) Soft toys to grasp.

 Similarly, for toddlers, preschoolers, and school-age children, providers must have certain types of toys and equipment.
-In addition to specifying the type of equipment, proposed laws specify the amount of toys for some ages.
+In addition to specifying the type of equipment, proposed laws specify the number of toys for some ages.

 Temperature and looking after infants